The Art of Flânerie

 Antoine Lavoisier, "the father of modern chemistry", was also guillotined here.
 He had recognized and named hydrogen and oxygen, disproved the phlogiston theory, predicted the existence of silicon, established that sulfur was an element, proved the conservation of mass, and helped design the metric system.Flânerie past tollhouses of the Ferme générale

 With all that science he would seem to be the Revolutionary favorite.
 But, he was a member of several aristocratic councils, and worse yet, an administrator of the Ferme générale, one of the most-hated establishments.
-I had just seen one of their tollhouses along the path of an old city wall during an earlier flânerie.
+I had recently seen one of their tollhouses along the path of an old city wall during an earlier flânerie.
 The Revolutionaries charged him with tax fraud and the selling of adulterated tobacco, and guillotined him.

 Below you see the Palais Bourbon, home of the French National Assembly, in the distance across the river.
 And, in the distance, the Eiffel Tower.